Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler: Introduction

-\paragraph*{Paper Structure} The paper is organized as follows. \S \ref{sec:Mathematical_pre} provides mathematical preliminaries. \S \ref{sec:dynamics_and_control} introduces the model of the dynamics of the excitable crawler, its non-dimensionalization, and a convenient change of coordinates for the posterior analysis. \S \ref{sec:organizing_bifurcations} analyzes the organizing bifurcations considering the sensorimotor control gain as bifurcation parameter.
-We establish that a supercritical equivariant Hopf bifurcation induces the onset of peristaltic waves in the excitable crawler, setting the boundary between the resting and crawling regimes.
-The corresponding mathematical proofs are deferred to \hyperref[subsubsec:proof_equivariant_Hopf]{Appendix I} to streamline the presentation. \S \ref{sec:GSP} shows a separation of timescales in the excitable crawler and presents a Geometric Singular Perturbation analysis providing further understanding on the structure of limit cycles in the closed-loop system.
+\paragraph*{Paper Structure} \S \ref{sec:Mathematical_pre} provides mathematical preliminaries. \S \ref{sec:dynamics_and_control} introduces the model of the dynamics of the excitable crawler, its non-dimensionalization, and a convenient change of coordinates for the posterior analysis. \S \ref{sec:organizing_bifurcations} characterizes some organizing bifurcations considering the sensorimotor control gain as bifurcation parameter and defining the resting and crawling regimes.
+The corresponding proofs are deferred to \hyperref[subsubsec:proof_equivariant_Hopf]{Appendix I} to streamline the presentation. \S \ref{sec:GSP} shows a separation of timescales in the excitable crawler and presents a Geometric Singular Perturbation analysis providing further understanding on the structure of limit cycles in the closed-loop system.
 Grounded in the describing function analysis (details in \hyperlink{subsec:fundamental_H_voltage}{Appendix II}), \S \ref{sec:setting_the_pace} proposes a methodology for the optimal selection of controller parameters and proves that crawling at resonance is optimal to maximize the soft crawler's average center-of-mass speed.
 We draw conclusions in \S \ref{sec:conclusion}.